The Stalking Death that Changed the Law

 Like millions of fans, Bardo started to write letters to her.
 Rebecca responded, writing that his letter was "the most beautiful" that she had ever received.
 On her letter, she drew a peace sign, a heart, and signed it: "With love from Rebecca."
 The day Bardo received the letter he wrote in his diary: When I think of her, I would like to become famous to impress her.

 Bardo returned to Tucson.
 Later on, he saw her new film Class Struggle in Beverly Hills.
-In the movie, Rebecca had a bed scene with a male actor.
-This upset Bardo.
+In the movie, Rebecca had a bed scene with a male actor which gravely upset Bardo.
 He couldn't envision his innocent young girl being an adult woman.
-To him, she had become "one more of the bitches of Hollywood."
+To him, she had now become "one more of the bitches of Hollywood."
 Bardo decided Rebecca had to be punished for her immorality.
 He drew a diagram of her body and marked spots where he planned to shoot her.
 He asked his older brother, Edgar, to buy him a gun.

 Find a Star's Address for $250

-On July 17, 1989, he called her agent's office and tried to find out where she lived.
+On July 17, 1989, Bardo called Schaeffer's agent's office and tried to find out where she lived.
 Refused this information, he relentlessly roamed the streets, flashing her photo and asking passersby if they knew her address.
 He needlessly paid a private detective $250 to find her.
-For as little as $1, a person can go into any of California's DMV offices, fill out Form 70 stating who they are, what person they want information on, the reason, and how they intend to use it.
+Needlessly because, for as little as $1, a person can go into any of California's DMV offices, fill out Form 70 stating who they are, what person they want information on, the reason, and how they intend to use it.
 Even if they lie, the information is delivered on the spot.

 "She Had This Kid Voice"